|

 need for folic acid in women.
 Disease in general increases need for folic

-acid.
 Adolescent girls in

 particular are likely to have folic acid deficiencies (Williams, 6th, p 245)